cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:* {}
   * `name`
-    Optional Network name.
+    Optional network name.
 The instance ID will be used by default.

     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists or if Cloudify should create the resource.

     *type:* boolean
     *default:* False